CPT and ICD-10 Coding Tips

 Review the Patient’s EOB

 It’s tempting after filing a few claims and getting into a groove to assume every patient’s policy with the same insurance payer is identical, but in truth, patients’ policies may differ even under the same umbrella plan.
-Taking an extra look at each patient’s Explanation of Benefits might inform you to use a different code given the circumstances.
+Taking an extra look at each patient’s EOB might inform you to use a different code given the circumstances.

 Refile, Refile, and Refile Again

 A rejection is not the end of the health insurance claims process.
 In many cases, it’s just the beginning.
 Every insurance payer has an appeals process, and many reject out-of-network claims on sight on the first go around, in the hopes that you simply give up.
-At Superbill, we often have to refile the same claims several times to get patients the maximum allowed reimbursement.
-We hate seeing insurers hold onto money that belongs in patients’ pockets, and we know you do too.
-Hopefully these tips help.
+Insurance companies' strategies involve trying to wear you down, but thankfully, technology has come to the rescue.

-If you’re looking to go deeper, the American Academy of Professional Coders has a more comprehensive list of coding best practices, as well as a complete guide to CPT codes.
+Lastly, if you want to go deeper on medical coding, the American Academy of Professional Coders has a complete list of CPT codes.